shersheryn/Tienda-libros/readme.md

 ## NOT HOSTED ANYMORE

-### For a project overview, please read the 2 pdf documents in root directory, "cahier des charges" and Keynote
+### For a project overview, please read the 2 pdf documents in root directory, "cahier des charges" and "Keynote"